serpapi/google-search-results-nodejs/README.md

 })
 ```

-it prints the search from the archive.

 ### Account API

+The following code snippet will print your account information.

 ```javascript
 const search = new SerpApi.GoogleSearch(api_key)

 search.account((data) => {
   console.log(data)
 })
 ```
-it prints your account information.

 ## Promise and callback

 This API was developped using basic callback to handle response.
-And exception are just throw away with interceptor.
+Exception are just throw away with interceptor.

-if you want to take advantage of the promise to block the request.
-here is how I will do.
+If you want to take advantage of the promise to block the request, here is how we'll do:

 ```javascript
 const util = require('util')